Erupb/SaySomethingPy/README.md

 # SaySomethingPy
-A project for playing custom tesks in some reason.
+A project for playing custom texts in some reason.